Google Analytics: Why Your Reports Are Not 100% Accurate

 Different Devices

 Imagine this situation: a man is stuck in traffic and starts searching for new headphones on his smartphone.
 When he comes home, he accesses the page he bookmarked from his computer and buys the headphones.
 In a perfect world, this should be tracked as one visitor who switched devices.
-In reality, these are counted as two unique non-related visits.
+In reality, these are counted as two unique, unrelated visits.

 Shared Devices

-Moreover, there is a reverse situation when two or more people use a shared device.
-For example, after the man bought the headphones, his wife gets on the computer and visits the same website for the first time, searching for a hair dryer.
-Ideally, this should be counted as two separate visits, but the cookie is tied to the device, so Google Analytics will consider the two visits as visits from the same consumer.
+There is also the reverse situation when two or more people use a shared device.
+For example, after the man buys the headphones, his wife uses the computer to visit the same website for the first time, searching for a hair dryer.
+Ideally, this should be counted as two separate visits, but since the cookie is tied to the device, Google Analytics will consider the two visits as coming from the same user.

-“What’s the point of using Google Analytics if the information is not correct?” you may ask.
-Keep your head up: Google Analytics compensates for the inaccuracy by collecting huge volumes of data, therefore the sampling is still statistically representative and provides you with a clear picture of visitors and buyers.
+You might wonder, "What's the point of using Google Analytics if the information is not correct?"
+Keep your head up: Google Analytics compensates for the inaccuracy by collecting huge volumes of data, making the sampling statistically representative and providing you with a clear picture of visitors and buyers.

 open